-Other than those described above and below, there are no explicit legal or regulatory restrictions that a general partner should be concerned with when it establishes a limited partnership as an investment vehicle for private equity investments.
+Other than those described herein, there are no explicit legal or regulatory restrictions that a general partner should be concerned with when it establishes a limited partnership as an investment vehicle for private equity investments.

-If the general partner retains a placement agent in Japan who is a FIBO engaging in Type II business, it must make sure to segregate partnership assets from its own assets, in accordance with the FIEA.
-Also, in connection with the foreign exchange regulations of Japan, the general partner should ask its non-Japanese limited partners to file prior notification or a report of the acquisition of an equity share when the limited partnership acquires an equity share in a certain category of Japanese corporation, since such acquisition would be deemed to be direct investment by such non-Japanese limited partners of a part of the equity share, due to the legal transparency of the limited partnership.
+If the general partner retains a placement agent in Japan who is a FIBO engaging in Type II business or the general partner relies on the QII business exemption, it must make sure to segregate partnership assets from its own assets, in accordance with the FIEA.
+Also, in JAPAN Nishimura & Asahi connection with the foreign exchange regulations of Japan, the general partner should ask its non-Japanese limited partners to file prior notification or a report of the acquisition of an equity share when the limited partnership acquires an equity share in a certain category of Japanese corporation, since such acquisition would be deemed to be direct investment by such non-Japanese limited partners of a part of the equity share, owing to the legal transparency of the limited partnership.